numsim-group/klimakoffer/milestone3/milestone3_constantcoeff.md

 where $\overline{C}$ is the spatial average of the heat capacity coefficient, $\widehat{\overline{Q_{\alpha} S}}$ is a spatial and temporal average of the solar forcing term, and $\overline{T}$ is an approximation to the spatial average of Earth's temperature.

 The computation of the spatial and temporal averages is detailed in [Milestone 3 - Averages](/milestone3/milestone3_averages/).

+As this model only depends on time and not on any spatial coordinate, we also coin this type of model $0D$-EBM.

 ## Analytical solution